-Millions of refugees, asylum seekers, and migrants don't have access to proper health care, money or shelter.
-Trafficking as a crime becomes easier to execute because the people are vulnerable.
+Millions of refugees, asylum seekers, and migrants don't have access to proper health care, money, or shelter.
+Trafficking is a crime that becomes easier to execute because people are vulnerable.
 Others may be killed in the conflict.
 We need to recognize these happenings around us.
-We should reform our economic and social systems to cover and assist refugees, migrants and asylum seekers.
+We should reform our economic and social systems to cover and assist refugees, migrants, and asylum seekers.

 Jackie Chan once said, "Sometimes it takes only one act of kindness and caring to change a person’s life."
 To you, it may be a moment of inconvenience or a few digits less in your bank account.
 To someone else, it’s the ticket to a new life.

 Former US president Ronald Reagan said: "We can't help everyone, but everyone can help someone."
 This is why we need to rally ourselves, leaders, friends, families, and everyone to eliminate discriminating barriers, and help and provide for refugees, migrants, and asylum seekers.
 The good you do today will have a positive ripple effect on the lives of others, both alive and to come.